DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 The Grid's visualization plugins provide a rich API to customize grid elements' appearance.
 Examples of the most popular customization tasks are described below.

+The `Table` plugin allows you to customize the appearance of the table, table head and table body using the plugin's `tableComponent`, `headComponent`, `bodyComponent` and `containerComponent` [properties](../reference/table.md/#properties).
+The following example demonstrated how to use the `tableComponent` and create a 'striped' table:

+.embedded-demo(grid-basic/table-template)

-The `Table` plugin allows you to customize table cell appearance using the `cellComponent` property.
+The `Table` plugin also allows you to customize table cell appearance using the `cellComponent` property.
 For instance, you can implement conditional cell formatting as demonstrated in the following example:

 .embedded-demo({ "path": "grid-basic/table-cell-template", "showThemeSelector": true })